-The integrated science education (elementary) major provides a solid foundation for teaching physical and biological science courses.
-This major provides a route toward Michigan certification to teach integrated science, general science, biology, chemistry, physics, earth/space science and physical science for grades K through 8.
+The integrated science education (elementary) major creates a solid foundation for teaching physical and biological science courses.
+The program provides you with a route toward Michigan certification to teach integrated science, general science, biology, chemistry, physics, earth/space science and physical science for grades K through 8.

-This integrated science education (secondary) major provides a route toward Michigan certification to teach integrated science, general science, science, biology, chemistry, physics, earth/space science and physical science for grades 7 through 12.
-This major is combined with a minor in any other teaching discipline, but is often strongest with a minor in chemistry or biology.
+The integrated science education (secondary) major provides a route toward Michigan certification to teach integrated science, general science, science, biology, chemistry, physics, earth/space science and physical science for grades 7 through 12.
+This major is combined with a minor in any other teaching discipline but is often strongest with a minor in chemistry or biology.

-Science at Cornerstone is taught from the point of view that we can learn more about our Creator by studying and caring for his creation.
-While God's inspired word (the Bible) is the ultimate authority for all truth, his creation also provides us a window to glimpse his creativity, wisdom and beauty.
-After completing this hands-on and challenging program, you will be well equipped to help students encounter God by learning about the things he has made.
+Science at Cornerstone is taught from the point of view that we can learn more about our Creator by studying and caring for His creation.
+It gives us a window to glimpse his creativity, wisdom and beauty.
+After completing this hands-on and challenging program, you will be well equipped to help students encounter God by learning about the things He has made.

 With this major, you can teach a variety of science classes to elementary and middle school students.
-In addition, the course work lays a solid foundation for further studies pursuing an advanced degree.
+In addition, your course work at Cornerstone lays a solid foundation for further studies pursuing an advanced degree.

 Secondary education majors with a TESOL minor may qualify for advanced standing in our Master of Arts in TESOL program.
 This gives you the option to earn two degrees—a bachelor's degree and a master's degree—in as few as five years.

-of all our traditional undergraduate students from the class of 2017 were employed or enrolled in graduate school within six months of graduation.
+of traditional undergraduate education students from the class of 2019 were working or enrolled in graduate school within six months of graduation.